 Independent schools are independently governed by a board of trustees which allows schools the opportunity to define their own mission and the freedom to design a quality curriculum which best meets their mission.
-Their financial support for independent schools does not come from taxes or church funds, but rather from tuition-paying families and charitable contributions.
+Their financial support does not come from taxes or government allocations but rather from tuition-paying families and charitable contributions.

 These important qualities were reinforced in the National Public Opinion Poll of Perceptions of Independent Schools commissioned by the National Association of Independent Schools.
 This poll found that "independent schools are seen as most different in offering a more personalized, customized education, and an environment that is civil and controlled.
 Small class sizes, individualized attention, values, manners, and discipline are the most particular factors describing differences perceived between public and independent schools."
 If such qualities are important to you and your child, then the next step is to find the right independent school for your child!

 - their existence depends on their ability to fulfill their mission

 - in general, independent school students do more homework, watch less television and read more than their public school counterparts (US Department of Education study)

 - a greater percentage of students participate in the arts, athletics and extracurricular activities